Delaware River, East Branch water or watershed scenery in New York

 Upper tailwater context with cold release influence.

-Fishs Eddy gauge corridor
+Fishs Eddy gauge area

 Primary flow reference and mid-reach planning area.